-Numerical (e.g. Ellison & Double 2004) and analytical (e.g. Kirk et al. 2000) results have shown that ultra-relativistic shocks in principle can produce a power law energy spectrum with $\delta = 2.23$ (α = -0.62).
-Comparison with our observed mean α values of -0.69 \pm 0.01 and -0.65 ± 0.01 for the NW and SE hotspots respectively suggests that both components have marginally but significantly steeper spectral indices than predictions from theory.
-Given this discrepancy and our constraints on the jet speed ($\beta_j \ge 0.5$), it seems rather unlikely that ultra-relativistic shocks are relevant to the physical conditions of these compact regions of intense radio emission.
-However, in the absence of independent statistical evidence, it is plausible that the flow at the hotspots is supersonic everywhere, suggesting strong "relativistic" shocks in this flow regime that can be modified by back-pressure of the accelerated particles.
-This in principle would alter the shape of the synchrotron spectrum as seen in our respective hotspot spectral profiles.
+Numerical (e.g. Ellison & Double 2004) and analytical (e.g. Kirk et al. 2000) results have also shown that ultra-relativistic shocks in principle can produce a power law energy spectrum with $\delta = 2.23$ ( $\alpha = 0.62$ ).
+Comparison with our observed mean $\alpha$ values of -0.69 $\pm$ 0.01 (-0.65 $\pm$ 0.01) for the NW and SE hotspots respectively suggests that both components have marginally but significantly steeper spectral indices than predictions from theory.
+Given this discrepancy and our constraints on the jet speed ( $\beta_i \ge 0.5$ ), it seems rather unlikely that ultra-relativistic shocks are relevant to the physical conditions of these compact regions of intense radio emission.
+However, in the absence of independent statistical evidence, it is plausible that the flow at the hotspots is supersonic everywhere, suggesting strong "relativistic" shocks in this flow regime that can be modified by back-pressure of the accelerated cosmic rays.
+This in principle would alter the shape of the synchrotron spectrum as seen in our respective hotspots spectral profiles.

-4.5.1 Acceleration mechanisms
+4.4.1 Acceleration mechanisms

-Our analysis shows that first-order Fermi processes at mildly relativistic and non-relativistic shocks are the most probable acceleration mechanism at play in 3C 465.
-Laing & Bridle (2013) suggest that a likely complication may exist, in the sense that X-ray particle acceleration requires a distributed system of shocks covering a
+Our analysis shows that first-order Fermi processes at mildly relativistic and non-relativistic shocks are the most probable